hieutle2011/interview-prep-leetcode/README.md

 ### On Array
 - The easiest solution is quite obvious, but the challenging part is to find the trick to solve the problem without using any additional memory.
+- Store data in a hash map boost the search.

 ## Installation